mahilab/Syntacts/cpp.md

 ```

 - Channel positions can be set individually or as uniformly spaced grids.
-- You can set up an evenly distributed position of channels using the functions `getChannelCount` and `setPosition'.
+- You can set up an evenly distributed position of channels using the functions `getChannelCount` and `setPosition`.
 - Below is an example of channel positioning:

 ```cpp